 - The scripts

-in graphic items events are running on the client side
+objects are running on the client side

-The main restriction is that it is unable to access directly by script to other objects in the application tree, for example access for values of PmData
+The main restriction is that it is unable to access directly in the script to other objects in the tree of Pma

-object (this restriction is valid for scripts - not for example for PP - Binding to Promotic object property
+object (this limitation is valid for scripts - not for example in the "PP - Data binding to Pma object property

-" method makes the client send XML command to server and so the method is called on server side.
-In this panel method the script can be present, accessing other objects in the application tree.
-For additional info see more.
+" method makes the client send XML command to server and so the method is called on the server.
+In this panel method the script can be present, accessing other objects in the tree of Pma

-Here is a list of limitations that are put on panels that have to be offered to the Web server in the form of a HTML page.
+Here is a list of limitations that are put on panels that have to be offered to Web server in the form of a HTML page.

 - Limitations for writing of algorithm (scripts)

-in application tree (e.g. to use pMe
+objects (e.g. to use pMe

-is needed it is possible to do so:
+is needed it, then is possible to do so:

-- The global object Pm
+- The global Pm object:

-- Limitations for graphic items:
+- Limitations for Pmg objects:

-configurator is not relevant.
+" configurator is not relevant.

-configurator with "Selection and edit"
+" configurator with "Selection and edit"

-See User methods in PmPanel object.
+See Designer's methods in the PmaPanel

 - simple data types (e.g. Integer, String, etc.)